jasontmiller/InsightlyContactScript/README.md

   CSVCreator: Generates a local CSV from ContactCollection (currently defaults to taking new contacts
   - WriteCSV: Takes a ContactCollection and writes the 'NewContacts' list to a local CSV (contacts.CSV).
 This is an overwrite, not an append.
+  - WriteUploadCSV: Contains a dictionary that maps specific contact properties against the desired outlook fields, and returns the same delimited list with just those mapped fields.

    [Static]Logging: Logs excptions and bad responses:
    - LogWrite: takes a string list and writes to local txt files ("contactsScriptLog.txt")